 I got married in 1983 and exactly a year later, my mom suddenly died of heart disease.
 I could barely live with the guilt knowing all the pain that she said I caused her.
 I was married to a man who was extremely controlling.
 In the nearly 30 years that we were married, he never finished a project.
 He once said to me, “You wouldn’t be happy no matter what I finish.”
 I told him, “You have never finished anything.”
 He never said that again.
 He repeatedly told me, “I am not abusive because I have never hit you.”
 He told me repeatedly that no one liked me.
 He gaslighted me and I started documenting certain events.

-It was in January 1994 that our toilet broke.
+It was in January 1995 that our toilet broke.
 We only had one bathroom so now we had none.
-I had two small children and one on the way.
+I had three small children and one was in diapers.
 My husband took the broken toilet and bolted it to the floor in our unfinished basement.
 It had no tank so I would carry a large bucket from one side of the basement to the other every time one of my children or myself had to use the toilet.
 I was exhausted.
 This went on for months.
 I tried to hire someone to come fix the bathroom so we could have a toilet.
 He would not let me.
 A friend in the ward gave me some money to finish the bathroom.
 It sat in the bank for 6 months.
 I begged him to build an outhouse.

 I took my two small children and went to stay with my father and his wife.
 When I told my father why I had left my husband, my dad asked, “Well, do you give him enough sex?”
 I returned home, even more broken but too poor to move on.
 I had no education that my husband had promised to reciprocate upon his graduation.
 It never happened.
 I could have had a free education because his father was the dean of a university but that was not an option in his mind.
 It took until July of the same year before we finally had a finished bathroom with a toilet.